Victorian Railways N class: Regular service

 The N class had an axle load almost as light as that of the K and so were able to travel on much of VR light-lines network, which was built with 60 lb/yd rail.
 However, the N class was more limited in area of operation than the K, because its wheelbase was too long for the 50 and 53 ft turntables used on many branch lines.

 Notwithstanding the limitation of their longer wheelbase, the locomotives were widely used on both branch line and main line goods services.
 Later in their life, N class locomotives were a common sight assisting other locomotives on heavy wheat trains heading for the ports of Geelong or Portland, or shunting in yards such as at Ararat.

-A later highlight in the operating life of the class was the assignment of Newport-built N 430 to haul the special Centenary-Jubilee Train in 1951, marking the centenary of the establishment of the Colony of Victoria and the jubilee of the establishment of the Commonwealth of Australia.
-That special train, containing valuable artworks and manuscripts from the National Gallery of Victoria, as well as Commonwealth and Victorian Government displays, consisted of N 430 plus eleven coaches and a van, painted in a special green and gold livery.
+A later highlight in the operating life of the class was the assignment of Newport-built N 430 to haul the special Centenary-Jubilee Train in 1951 marking the centenary of the establishment of the Colony of Victoria and the jubilee of the establishment of the Commonwealth of Australia.
+That special train, containing valuable artworks and manuscripts from the National Gallery of Victoria, as well as Commonwealth and Victorian Government displays, consisted of N 430 plus eleven BPL#1942 Hospital carriages, 1951 Jubilee Train coaches and a van, painted in a special green and gold livery.
 It travelled 6000 mi throughout Victoria from 1 February to 30 June 1951, visiting 168 stations and attracting 548,000 people to inspect its onboard exhibits.
+At the end of June the Victorian exhibits were removed and o 9 July 1951 the whole train transferred to Adelaide, running around South Australia through to mid-October 1951 before being returned.
+After the tour the bell from N430 was removed, but it otherwise stayed relatively clean in its green livery through at least 21 May 1956, after which it was repainted black.

 The ten N class locomotives sold to the South Australian Railways saw service on lightly built lines branching from Tailem Bend into the Murray Mallee.
 They were unpopular with crews owing to their cabs being more cramped than other SAR locomotives.